bloominstituteoftechnology/Intro-to-C/FAQ.md

 }
 ```

+Prototypes for functions that are callable from other source files typically
-Prototypes typically go in header files, but can also be included in source
+go in header files, and then those other source files `#include` them.

-files when it's inconvenient to rearrange functions.
+For functions that aren't used outside the current `.c` file (e.g. little helper
+functions that no other file will even need to call), those usually are either
+defined at the top of the file before their first call.
+If that's inconvenient,
+a prototype can be placed at the top of the `.c` file, instead.

 </p></details></p>